fabrimaz/FaceRecognition/#2/readme.md

 -Find a way to measure performance on all datasets and for all algos

-Multiple test performed in the notebook file basing on:
+Multiple test performed working on algorithm n.9 in the notebook file basing on:
 - Provided DB
 - DB3-Faces
 - DB1-YoutubeFrames

-Submission: 18/02/2020
+Submission: 17/02/2020